 Ubuntu 14.04 “Trusty Tahr” runs quite well on my MacBook 2,1 from late 2006.
 Now that security support from Apple is (silently) ended for Mac OS X 10.6 “Snow Leopard”, installing Ubuntu is a good choice if you want the latest software, want to stay secure and don’t rely on Mac-specific programs.
 (It is possible to dual-boot or keep one of the OSes on an external FireWire hard drive you can boot from if you want to have both.
 Or you could upgrade to Mac OS X 10.7 “Lion” to get security support from Apple a while longer, but lose Rosetta and FrontRow.)

-I initially ran Ubuntu 12.04, the previous long term support (LTS) version, but Ubuntu 14.04 is faster and leaner and comes with more up-to-date programs, so if you are thinking of using Ubuntu on your MacBook, use 14.04 LTS.
+I initially ran Ubuntu 12.04, the previous long term support (LTS) version, but Ubuntu 14.04 is faster and leaner and comes with more up-to-date programs.
+If you are thinking of using Ubuntu on your MacBook, use the newest LTS.
 There is a new version of Ubuntu every six months, but personally, I prefer staying on the long term support version that comes out every two years.
 This gives me stability and security and I don’t need to upgrade or reinstall that often.
 The LTS release is supported for five years, so even after the next LTS is out, you have some time before needing to upgrade.

 To get the webcam working, I found some tips in an old how-to on the Ubuntu MacTel support wiki, but the page was somewhat hard to understand and I had to do some additional thinking and experimenting to get it working.
 So I thought I’d share the solution here: